tcbrindle/cpp17_headers/README.md

 be available as part of every standard library implementation.
 Many of them are already available in the `std::experimental` namespace in some compilers.
-For forward compatibility, these headers will try to use standard library versions if possible, and only fall back to the included implementations of this fails.
+For forward compatibility, these headers will try to use standard library versions if possible, and only fall back to the included implementations if this fails.

 On compilers which implement `__has_include()` (only GCC and Clang at the time of writing), each header `N.hpp` will first look for the standard library header